benders5e/benders5e/earthbender.md

 This style is known for its speed and continuous attacks and was famously used by Toph Beifong.
 When you roll a 19 or a 20 on an attack roll, you can spend your bonus action to make an additional basic bending attack.
 Your speed also increases by 5.

 #### Hung Gar
 You favor a deep, low stance rooted in the earth beneath you.
-You gain advantage on Strength saving throws and expertise in Strength (Athletics) checks and cannot be knocked prone.
+You gain advantage on Strength saving throws and expertise (also called "double proficiency") in Strength (Athletics) checks and cannot be knocked prone.

 If another creature uses an ability that pushes you away from them, you always roll a Strength (Athletics) check.
 On a failure, you are moved half the distance, and on a success, you stay where you are.